Danko-Lab/clipnet/README.md

 ### API usage

 CLIPNET models can be directly loaded as follows.
-Individual models can simply be loaded using `tensorflow`:
+Individual models can simply be loaded using tensorflow:

 ```python
 import tensorflow as tf